rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

     ...
 {% endhighlight %}

-Above we can see that this leads us into nova.api.openstack.compute.migrate\_server.py and into the \_migrate\_live method as the WSGI action passed from nova-client would be "os-migrateLive".
+#### Exploration 4

 Here the API sets a couple of important variables.
-The first it looks at if the --block-migrate flag was included.
-The default behavior of block\_migration is to contain the "auto" key unless overridden by including --block-migrate.
-If the "auto" key is still included, we set this to None, otherwise set it to a Boolean rather than "True".
-We get the instance information since this will be vital for migrating an instance, and pass the Instance, Context, Block\_migration over to the Compute API which we resolve down to nova.compute.API.live\_migrate
+It looks at the first if the `--block-migrate` flag was included.
+The default behavior of *block_migration* is to contain the `auto` key unless overridden by including the `--block-migrate` parameter.
+If the `auto` key is still included, set this to `None`, otherwise set it to a Boolean rather than `True`.
+We get the instance information because this is vital for migrating an instance and passing the instance, context, and block_migration over to the Compute API, which is resolved down to *nova.compute.API.live_migrate*.

-*nova.api.openstack.compute.migrate\_server.MigrateServerController.\_migrate* ->
+*nova.api.openstack.compute.migrate_server.MigrateServerController._migrate* ->
 {% highlight python %}
 def _migrate():
     from nova import compute